IcePrints/klipper-trsync-timeout/README.md

-# klipper-trsync-timeout
-Make Klipper’s TRSYNC_TIMEOUT configurable via an external .cfg file, with automated patching and update-safe validation.
-Ideal for multi-MCU setups where homing reliability and timing precision matter.

 # 🛠️ Klipper: Configurable TRSYNC_TIMEOUT with Automated Workflow

 This repo makes Klipper’s `TRSYNC_TIMEOUT` value configurable through an external `.cfg` file—and ensures the patch re-applies automatically after every Klipper update.
 Ideal for advanced setups with multiple MCUs or sync-sensitive hardware.